-While I have done a number of multi week hikes I have never done a 5-6 week hike before.
-As an obsessive planner I have spent over two years planning my upcoming Bibbulmun Track hike that I start in five weeks and this article will take you through my planning process to provide you with a broad overview of the key areas to consider.
-Now I must say here that while this is my journey and should really only be used as a guide, the broad concepts apply to everyone and that is what we are going to discuss.
-Once I have finished my 1000km journey towards the end of September I will report back on how I went including how well my planning did, or didn’t, pay off.
+While I have done a number of multi-week hikes over the years prior to doing the Bibbulmun Track in 2018 I had never done a 5-6 week hike before.
+As an obsessive planner I spent over two years planning that trip and this article will take you through my planning process to provide you with a broad overview of the key areas to consider.
+Now I must say here that while this was my journey and should really only be used as a guide, the broad concepts apply to everyone and that is what we are going to discuss.

 You can listen to this article as a podcast here.